Boobae-Vivian/EXCEL-PROJECT-Superstore-Analysis/README.md

 ### 4. Top Three(3) Products by Total Quantity

 To identify the top three products by total quantity, begin by creating a pivot table with two pivot fields, namely the value and row fields.
 Select the quantity column for the value field to aggregate, and the products column for the row field for categorization.
-However, to focus solely on the top three products, choose the product header, right-click, and opt to filter, narrowing down to the first three products with the highest total quantity sold.
+However, to focus solely on the top three products, rightclick the quantity header and sort in descending order.
+Subsequently select the products header, right-click, and opt to filter, narrowing down to the first three products with the highest total quantity sold.
 This process yields the following results:
 - Easy-staple paper: 150 units
 - Staple envelope: 170 units
 - Staples: 215 units